isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 If a class has any `private` data, a user cannot completely initialize an object without the use of a constructor.
 Hence, the class definer will provide a constructor and must specify its meaning.
-This effectivily means the definer need to define an invariant.
+This effectively means the definer need to define an invariant.

 * See also [define a class with private data as `class`](#Rc-class).
 * See also [Prefer to place the interface first in a class](#Rl-order).